KnapsackPro/knapsack_pro-ruby/README.md

 ### Common problems

-#### Why when I use Queue Mode for RSpec and test fails then I see multiple times info about failed test in RSpec result?

-RSpec collects information about failed tests and presents it at the end of RSpec result.
-When you use Queue Mode then knapack_pro does multiple requests to Knapsack Pro API and fetches a few test files to execute.
-This means RSpec will remember failed tests so far and it will present them at the end of each executed test subset.
-You can see the list of all failed test files at the end of knapack_pro queue mode command.

-#### Why when I use Queue Mode for RSpec then I see multiple times the same pending tests?

-RSpec collects information about pending tests and presents it at the end of RSpec result.
-When you use Queue Mode then knapack_pro does multiple requests to Knapsack Pro API and fetches a few test files to execute.
-This means RSpec will remember pending tests so far and it will present them at the end of each executed test subset.
-You can see the list of all pending test files at the end of knapack_pro queue mode command.

-#### Does in Queue Mode the RSpec is initialized many times that causes Rails load over and over again?

-No. In Queue Mode the RSpec configuration is updated every time when knapsack_pro gem gets a new set of test files from the Knapsack Pro API and it looks in knapsack_pro output like RSpec was loaded many times but in fact, it loads your project environment only once.

 #### Why I see API error commit_hash parameter is required?

     ERROR -- : [knapsack_pro] {"errors"=>[{"commit_hash"=>["parameter is required"]}]}